eBay is managing payments

 eBay will require all sellers to register for eBay to manage their payments in 2021.
 Watch a brief video on registering here, or learn more on the Help Hub.
 If you still have questions, you can request a call from one of our Customer Service team members there.

 Most sellers can expect to see overall savings on fees*.
 For information about how fees apply to different categories, click here.

 Your data is secure

-All of the information shared during registration allows us to send your payouts and comply with global regulations, which helps keep eBay a trusted marketplace.
+We will update the information in your eBay account with the information you shared during registration.
+The information allows us to send your payouts and comply with applicable laws, which help keep eBay a trusted marketplace.

 As an additional security measure, eBay also supports two-factor authentication.
 We highly recommend sellers leverage this additional layer of security.
 When two-factor authentication is enabled, sellers must authenticate the login credentials associated with their eBay account via SMS or push notifications if they have the eBay app on their iOS or Android device.